ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 It implements radix-4 Booth algorithm which consists of dividing the multiplier into triplets of bits and assigning them an encoding digit which will correspond to a specific partial product obtained as the product between the encoding digit and the multiplicand.

+### Radix-4 Booth decoder

+This is a 5:1 multiplexer that receives as input all possible pre-calculated partial products and returns as output the partial product as a function of the encoding digit used as a selector.

 ## Theorical Architectural Overview

 The structural block diagram is as follows: